ashishnitw/ashishnitw/README.md

 ### Hi there 👋
 I am [Ashish Ranjan](https://linkedin.com/in/ashishrx).
-A freelancer building full-stack applications.
+A software engineer who codes for passion and designs for fun.